Monday, April 21, 2014

 These randomly selected objects and photographs create a critical layer of the artwork.
 They show, how personal image and the dematerialized consuming of [virtual] goods, play a big part in the everyday lives of Second Life inhabitants.
 Almost all of the members of the community have 'ideal bodies' and wear virtual copies of luxury items such as jewelry or Rolex watches.
 This utopian world, largely, if not always, projects and symbolizes our human desires.
 The relationships between these desires and the state in our real world create interesting reflections of both worlds - the two cities Valuta in Second Life and Bratislava here and now.

 The work "Eco Think Tank" was made as a part of the European Mobility Week in Zilina City in Slovakia.
 The main goals of my work were to support:

-- The development of energy saving and alternative modes of transport
+- The development of energy saving and alternative modes of transportation

-- The publicity of environmental friendly modes of transport
+- The publicity of environmental friendly modes of transportation

 - Publicity of cycling and walking

 - Supporting of environmental and ecological citizen attitudes

 The work is an apropriation of Krzystof Wodiczko's Critical Vehicle.
 His vehicle is made for exclusive use of an Artist.
 It is moving in straight line, in one direction only.
 The Artist walking up and down the tilting platform causes seesaw movement.
 This energy is transmitted by system of gears to the weels which move the vehicle forward.
 On the platform Artist is - according to K. Wodiczko - "on the road of progress picking up speed to a better future".
 He was thinking about artists and intellectuals as agents which can lead the society to progress.

 My goal was to make this artwork useful.
 I translated the Vehicle to cheaper materials, and made it accessible not to artists and intellectuals only, but to everyone.